2 Weeks in Japan Itinerary for First-Time Visitors

 On your first day in Japan, hop on a local train travel 40 minutes to Nara.
 As a former capital of Japan, Nara is full of significant temples and is known for its population of deer that will bow to you for treats.

-You can easily spend a day wandering around the different temples of Nara.
+You can easily spend a day in Nara wandering around the different temples.
 Start your exploration of Nara with a visit to Kofuku-ji with its large pagoda.
 Afterwards, head to Todai-ji, a Buddhist temple famous for the Great Buddha that it houses.
 Walking through the massive wooden Namdaimon Gate towards Todai-ji you should spot many of the wild deer that Nara is famous for.
 Close to the large bell in the Todai-ji complex, there are some convenient restaurants for lunch.
 I ate at Rokumeien and had delicious udon soup.
 There are both meat and vegan options.
 Following lunch, head to Kasuga-taisha, a Shinto shrine known for its bronze lanterns.

 End your first day back in Osaka, exploring Dotonbori at night and having okonomiyaki for dinner or joining a food tour.